AdobeDocs/campaign-web.en/help/v8/workflows/activities/fork.md

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_fork"
 >title="Fork activity"
->abstract="The **Fork** activity is a **Flow control** activity.
-It allows you to create outbound transitions to start several activities at the same time."
+>abstract="The **Fork** activity allows you to create outbound transitions to start several activities at the same time."

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_fork_transitions"
->title="Fork activity"
+>title="Fork activity transitions"
->abstract="The Fork activity allows you to create outbound transitions to start several activities at the same time."
+>abstract="By default, two transitions are created with a **Fork** activity.
+Click the **Add transition** button to define an additional outbound transition, and enter its label."

 The **Fork** activity is a **Flow control** activity.
 It allows you to create outbound transitions to start several activities at the same time.